Best First Aid Kit for employers

-All employers are responsible of keeping their employees safe at work.
-There are strict regulations regarding the standard workplace safety requirements as the employers must provide the proper equipment, facilities and first aid training, as well as specific personnel to ensure that staff members can receive immediate medical attention if injured or taken ill at work.
+All employers are responsible for keeping their employees safe at work.
+There are strict regulations regarding the standard workplace safety requirements as the employers must provide the proper equipment, facilities, and first aid training, as well as specific personnel to ensure that staff members can receive immediate medical attention if injured or taken ill at work.

 It is also the duty of the employer to make the assessment for a comprehensive first aid kit according to the workplace needs and potential hazards, therefore each individual emergency kit may vary in contents according to different requirements: for example, in low hazard environments such as offices and shops, the first aid kit contents are notably different from high hazard environments, such as warehouses, construction sites or factories.

-The Occupational Safety and Health Administration (OSHA) states that is mandatory that small offices and work sites to have a ready to use, well-stocked first aid kit for its employees.
+The Occupational Safety and Health Administration (OSHA) states that is mandatory that small offices and worksites have a ready to use, well-stocked first aid kit for its employees.
 If the office has more than 4 employees, you might need another kit or add more medical supplies.

 Protect Life first aid kits are suitable to use in offices and workplaces, as they are less expensive and time-consuming to purchase than building one or two first aid kits from scratch.
 Plus, they contain almost all the required medical items according to OSHA standards and more medical items you might need and use in case of emergency.